-Their second union, as Catherine the Great and Tsar Peter III in Hulu’s The Great, is a lot more glamorous, but no less rocky.
-The series, written by The Favourite’s Tony McNamara, follows a young Catherine as she travels from her native Germany to Russia, and what she believes is a fairy-tale future as empress and wife to a dashing king.
+Their second union, as Catherine the Great and Tsar Peter III in Stan's The Great, is a lot more glamorous, but no less rocky.
+The series, written by The Favourite’s Tony McNamara and set for a second season releasing in November, follows a young Catherine as she travels from her native Germany to Russia, and what she believes is a fairy-tale future as empress and wife to a dashing king.
 What she finds there is… not that.
 Peter’s court is a shit show, led by a royal fool more interested in pleasure and ego than improving the lives of the people he rules.
 Cruel and vain, he treats his young wife as a broodmare, refuses to give up his mistresses, and threatens to run his kingdom into the ground, all while drinking copious amounts of Champagne.

-“He’s always a bad husband to me,” Fanning joked about Hoult to Refinery29 over the phone ahead of the premiere.
+“He’s always a bad husband to me,” Fanning joked about Hoult to Refinery29 over the phone ahead of the premiere of the first season.

 But if history is littered with tales of woe, The Great is not one of them.
 Loosely based on true events, McNamara’s script traces a young woman’s path from ornament to fearsome ruler in her own right.
 It’s a journey that Fanning knows all too well.